rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

 ## `awk` command

-In 1977, a programming language-level tool for processing text was born at Bell Labs, named `awk`.
+In 1977, a programming language-level tool for processing text, named' awk', was born at Bell Labs.
 The name comes from the first letters of the last names of three famous people:

 * Alfred **A**ho
 * Peter **W**einberger